Go to contents

 6

-Then continue whipping at high speed for several minutes until you obtain a shiny white meringue.
-As you lift the whisk, white peaks should form.
+Continue beating on high speed for several minutes until the meringue becomes glossy white.
+When you lift the beaters, white peaks should form.

-The meringue will be ready when it remains still when you turn the bowl upside down and does not fall.
+The meringue is ready when when you turn the bowl upside down it stays firm and doesn't fall over.

-It will take between 5 and 10 minutes to whip it well.
+It will take 5 to 10 minutes to whip it up well.

 7